nmshd/documentation/_docs_use-cases/use-case-consumption-reject-incoming-request.md

 ## On Success

-- All RequestItems of the Request are rejected
+- All RequestItems of the Request are rejected.
 - A Message is sent to the requesting peer which contains the Response to the Request.
-- The LocalRequest is returned
+- The LocalRequest is returned.

 ## On Failure